 California faces an unprecedented shortage of teachers.
 That’s why I support SB 807, the Teacher Recruitment and Retention Act, which:

-The “Invest in Teachers” Act elevates teaching to its rightful status, benefits every child by retaining great teachers, and creates long-term savings by reducing the cost of recruiting new teachers.
+The “Invest in Teachers” Act elevates teaching to its rightful status, benefits children by retaining great teachers, and creates long-term savings by reducing the cost of recruiting new teachers.
 I urge you to support and pass SB 807 today.

 Across California, school districts face an unprecedented teacher shortage; three-quarters of all California school districts report difficulties in recruiting teachers.
 If we do not act now, the consequences could be disastrous for our children.
 That’s why we’re teaming up to support SB 807, the Teacher Recruitment and Retention Act of 2017, also known as the “Invest in Teachers” Act.